eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `SetLogLevel(in s log_level)`

-    Set the new log level for hirte controller.
-This change is persistent as long as hirte not restarted.
+    Set the new log level for bluechi controller.
+This change is persistent as long as bluechi not restarted.

 #### Signals

   * `JobNew(u id, o job, s node_name, s unit)`

-    Emitted each time a new Hirte job is queued.
+    Emitted each time a new BlueChi job is queued.

   * `JobRemoved(u id, o job, s node_name, s unit, s result)`

     Emitted each time a new job is dequeued or the underlying systemd job finished. `result` is one of: `done`, `failed`, `cancelled`, `timeout`, `dependency`, `skipped`.
-This is either the result from systemd on the node, or `cancelled` if the job was cancelled in Hirte before any systemd job was started for it.
+This is either the result from systemd on the node, or `cancelled` if the job was cancelled in BlueChi before any systemd job was started for it.

   * `NodeConnectionStateChanged(s node, s state)`

-    Emitted each time a listed node in Hirte changes its connection state from offline to online and vice versa.
-A node is considered online only when its registration at Hirte succeeds.
+    Emitted each time a listed node in BlueChi changes its connection state from offline to online and vice versa.
+A node is considered online only when its registration at BlueChi succeeds.

 #### Properties

   * `Nodes` - `as`

-    A list with the names of all configured nodes managed by Hirte.
-Each name listed here also has a corresponding object under `/org/containers/hirte/node/$name` which implements the `org.containers.hirte.Node` interface.
+    A list with the names of all configured nodes managed by BlueChi.
+Each name listed here also has a corresponding object under `/io/github/eclipse_bluechi/bluechi/node/$name` which implements the `io.github.eclipse-bluechi.bluechi.Node` interface.

-### interface org.containers.hirte.Monitor
+### interface io.github.eclipse-bluechi.bluechi.Monitor

-Object path: `/org/containers/hirte/monitor/$id`
+Object path: `/io/github/eclipse_bluechi/bluechi/monitor/$id`

 #### Methods